jmahabal/movie-diversity-cli/README.md

 First, install the application from npm:

-`npm install movie-diversity`
+`npm install movie-diversity-cli`

 Then,

 ![Example Call](example.png)

-You can also `git clone https://github.com/jmahabal/movie-diversity-cli.git` and then run `npm install` in the directory to use it locally.
+You can also `git clone https://github.com/jmahabal/movie-diversity-cli.git` and then run `npm install`.

 # How it works